-- Lack of necessities such as food, water, utilities, medications, and medical care.
+- Lack of necessities such as food, water, utilities, and medications and medical care.

 - Another person’s name added to the client’s bank account or import documents or frequent checks made out to CASH.

-Any concerned person may report adult abuse/neglect and may do so anonymously (W&I Code §15631).
+Any concerned person may report adult abuse/neglect and may do so anonymously (W and I Code §15631).
+Reporters often include: